 “What about seeing flamingos in the Florida Keys?”
 Unfortunately, flamingos were poached to all but extinction in the Florida Keys in the 1900s (for their feathers).
 On rare occasion they may show up in the Lower Keys, perhaps taking a Florida Keys vacation themselves, but it’s exceptionally rare.
 Destinations like Aruba or Isla Holbox in the Caribbean, or Ria Lagartos on the Yucatan still have native populations of flamingos, but not in the Florida Keys unfortunately.

 I know, this is disappointing, but if you want to see flamingos in the Florida Keys, you’re a hundred years too late.
-There are very random sightings, and in fact 2021 has already had one!
-The first week of January 2021 saw a flamingo on Sugarloaf Key, a very rare occurance and a treat for all who were able to witness it.
+There are very random sightings, and in fact 2021 and 2023 have both had had flamingo visits!
+The first week of January 2021 saw a flamingo on Sugarloaf Key, a very rare occurrence and a treat for all who were able to witness it.
+With Hurricane Idalia in 2023 a small flock of flamingos was displaced and have since been calling Big Pine Keys home, which I really hope they like it there and choose to stay.
 Hopefully the future will bring more flamingos in the Florida Keys, but don’t bank on it.

 Underwater Wildlife in the Florida Keys